“Meditation is the journey from sound to silence, from movement to stillness, from a limited identity to unlimited space.”– Sri Ravi Shankar

 Origin Of Meditation.

-Do you know from where the Buddha learned meditation?
+Do you know where did the Buddha learn it?

 Many Purana’s of Hinduism claims meditation.
 In the time-space between 500-200 BCE when the “Yoga Sutra Of Patanjali” was compiled, Patanjali described the “Eight Limbs Of Yoga,”